G-e-V-e/Write-It/README.md

 The -To streams can be specified in full, abbreviated or as a string of first characters.
 So, specifying h,ou,log or even 'hol' is the same as Host,Output,Log, resulting in Write-Host, Write-Output and Write to the logfile.

-Note that objects passed thru a pipeline come in element by element, so get treated as separate objects, whereas input as an object is treated as a whole.
+Note that objects passed thru a pipeline come in element by element, so get treated as separate objects, whereas objects following the -Object parameter are treated as a whole.

 Output written to Host, Log and Verbose streams can be preceded by an AttentionText as the result of an optional AttentionLevel parameter:
   I = Info, W = Warning, C = Caution, E = Error, F = Fatal